Non-supersymmetric String Models from Anti-D3-/D7-branes in Strongly Warped Throats: Analysis of the Mass Hierarchies

 An anomaly-mediated contribution is also there but it has an extra string coupling suppression, as can be seen in eqn. (\ref{anomaly-mediated bulk D7-gaugino mass}).
 Further, from eqn. (\ref{anomaly-mediated intersecting state scalar mass - bulk D7-brane}), the anti-D3-/D7-brane visible sector intersecting scalars anomaly-mediated mass contribution is

-which competes with the $\alpha'$-induced contribution. \item If the D7-brane wraps a 4-cycle which is localised at the tip of the warped throat, then eqn. (\ref{anomaly-mediated throat D7-gaugino mass}) indicates that the D7-brane hidden gaugino acquires an anomaly mediated mass of order
+which competes with the $\alpha'$-induced contribution.
+One generally also has a Yukawa coupling-induced term of the same order of magnitude. \item If the D7-brane wraps a 4-cycle which is localised at the tip of the warped throat, then eqn. (\ref{anomaly-mediated throat D7-gaugino mass}) indicates that the D7-brane hidden gaugino acquires an anomaly mediated mass of order

 Further, from eqn. (\ref{anomaly-mediated intersecting state scalar mass - throat D7-brane}), the anti-D3-/D7-brane visible sector intersecting scalars' anomaly-mediated contribution is